konpetans010/landingpage-vitepress/docs/index.md

 home: true
 heroText: Remote Technical Writing Services
 tagline: Open-source | Linux | Web | Cloud | Scientific | Mathematics
-actionText: Get Started →
+actionText: Portfolio →
-actionLink: /guide/
+actionLink: /portfolio/
 features:
   - details: We follow the innovative doc-as-code approach, using industry-standard tools and practices to streamline the creation and maintenance of your